RN - Associate Degree in Nursing

 Record of any felony is subject to review by the Board of Registered Nursing before an RN license may be granted.
 This is in accordance with legal requirements.
 Anyone wishing clarification or further information may contact the Board of Registered Nursing, 1030 13th St., Suite 200, Sacramento, CA 95814 (916) 322-3350.

 Students are advised to make an appointment with a COC counselor each semester for advisement of Nursing/Associate of Science requirements.
 For further information, contact Counseling at (661) 362-3288.
-Students may also contact the School of Mathematics, Sciences, and Health Professions at (661) 362-3557.
+Students may also contact the School of Health Professions and Public Safety at (661) 362-3557.

 Bonelli Hall, Room 243A